Usage Guide

 Use Cases:

-- Watch long-running implementations
+- Watch long-running plan generation or implementations

 - Debug implementation issues